Shimano has today announced a whole range of gravel components under its new GRX name.

 These will be tubeless-only, featuring a rim that measures a healthy (if not radical) 21.6mm internally and which is 22mm deep.

 GRX components are designed to work with existing Shimano components, so as long as you stick to the same number of gears (11 with 11, 10 with 10), you have the choice of any of Shimano’s current cassettes and chains.

-Shimano GRX pricing and availability
+Shimano GRX pricing